tamar-bunturi/QA-Portfolio/API-Testing/README.md

 2. Open Postman
 3. Click **Import**
 4. Select the downloaded file
+5. Replace `YOUR_API_KEY_HERE` with your free API key from reqres.in
-5. Run the collection and see all tests pass
+6. Run the collection and see all tests pass

 ---